Filomeno do Nascimento Vieira Dias: Family background

 Vieira Dias belongs to an illustrious Angolan family with strong links to the People's Movement for the Liberation of Angola (MPLA).
 He is the cousin once removed of General Hélder Vieira Dias, known as “Kopelipa,” a member of the inner circle of José Eduardo dos Santos, who was president of Angola from 1979 to 2017.
-He is also the great-nephew of the musician and political activist Carlos Aniceto Vieira Dias, known as "Liceu", who was a founder of the band Ngola Ritmos as well as of the MPLA, and the cousin once removed of musician Ruy Alberto Vieira Dias Mingas, who wrote the music for "Angola Avante", Angola's national anthem.
+He is also the great-nephew of the musician and political activist Liceu Vieira Dias, who was a founder of the band Ngola Ritmos as well as of the MPLA, and the cousin once removed of musician Ruy Mingas, who wrote the music for "Angola Avante", Angola's national anthem.

 Formation and early career

 Vieira Dias studied in the Capuchin minor seminary in Luanda and in the major seminary of Cristo Rei in Huambo.
-He earned a licentiate in theology at the Pontifical Urban University, a doctorate in theology from the Pontifical Lateran University and a licenciate in philosophy from the Pontifical Gregorian University.
+He earned a licentiate in theology at the Pontifical Urban University, a doctorate in theology from the Pontifical Lateran University and a licentiate in philosophy from the Pontifical Gregorian University.
 He studied journalism in Luanda and at the Catholic University of Paris.
 He also has a diploma in juridical-administrative practices from the Congregation for the Clergy in Rome.
 He was ordained a priest on 30 October 1983.

 Following his ordination, Dias worked as a parish vicar and as pastor to various local religious communities; rector of the minor and major seminaries of Luanda; vice-rector of the Catholic University of Angola; a lecturer in philosophy, fundamental theology, African history, African philosophy, contemporary philosophy, and theological ethics.
 He served on several diocesan committees and was a member of the Jacques Maritain International Association for development studies.
 He served on the Supervisory Board of the Association of Portuguese Language Universities and was a member of the Boston-based Angola Educational Assistance Fund and of the Scientific Society of the Catholic University of Portugal.

 Pope John Paul II appointed Vieira Dias titular bishop of Fiumepiscense and auxiliary bishop of Luanda on 25 October 2003 and he was consecrated a bishop on 11 January 2004.